Local Love Spring Art Festival

 The art world can be wrought with many barriers and restrictions to the opportunities.
 I try to remove as many of those barriers as possible when producing these types of projects.
 I try to be very inclusive and work with as many people as I can.
 I feel my power and skill in being an arts advocate and curator is organizing and creating the opportunities, and to engage with the artists and their vision, and to be available to help them with their projects in any way I can.
 My caveats in working with others is that they are highly creative, thoughtful, professional, responsive, and fairly organized with their presentations and proposals.

-In regards to the amount of money raised for the artists and the strategy: While I do think it is noble to spend the time and effort to produce this exhibit and raise this money for the participating artists, I would have liked to see this amount be more.
+In regards to the amount of money raised for the artists and the strategy: While I do think it is noteworthy to spend the time and effort to produce this exhibit and raise this money for the participating artists, I would have liked to see this amount be more.
 In my experience, it is very rare to be paid for group art exhibitions, especially local ones.
 I would like to see more of this in our culture, and for systems to be developed to make that work on a larger scale.
 Exhibits like this could obviously be assisted with grants and/or sponsorships but within the current climate of COVID-19, that was very difficult to obtain.
 The grant and sponsorship model also adds a whole other layer of work to an already laborious management process.
 My overall goal was to raise $500 for each participating artist or $15,000.
 We came very close to that goal, and I am definitely happy with the outcome.
 Thank you again to everyone that attended and supported the artists.

 I am very proud of this project and it was a honor to produce this with such a great group of artists and collaborators.
 I love working on the organizational systems and structures for helping artists, creating community and producing complex events.
 I’m also a dedicated creative who has done hundreds of projects and exhibitions.
 If you have any questions, or would like to collaborate on a project, please get in touch here.
-If you would like to support my creative and curatorial endeavors and the Local Love project, you can do so here on Patreon.